Do you like this project? Please support my Mecha CMS project too. Thank you!

 picker.off('change', onChange); // Remove `onChange` event from the `change` event container

-picker.on(event, then)
+picker.on(event, task)

 Adds a new event.